rexebin/classlens/README.md

 ![ClassLens](./classlens.gif "Showcase")

+**Performance and reliability are the top priorities**

-I switch from Webstorm to VSCode and find myself missing a feature miserably: the ability to see which members in a TypeScript class are overides to a base class and which members are interface implementations with a glance in the very class, plus the ability to go to the parent member quickly.
-Failing to find anything in the Marketplace, I finally made this extension **ClassLens**, just to do what Webstorm does in VSCode in the form of CodeLens.
+I switch from Webstorm to vscode and find myself missing a feature miserably: the ability to see which members in a class are overides to a base class and which members are interface implementations with a glance, plus the ability to navigate to the parent member quickly.
+Failing to find anything in the Marketplace, I finally developed this extension **ClassLens**, just to do what Webstorm does in in the form of CodeLens in vscode .

-As the name implies, it is a Codelens extension marking the following members in a opened class with CodeLens enabled:
+As the name implies, ClassLens marks the following members in an class in the form of Codelens, when vscode CodeLens is enabled:

 1.  any class member that is an implemtations of the class's interfaces.
 2.  any class member that overides base class' member.

-ClassLens also allows you to quickly navigate to the parent member by clicking on the CodeLens hint.
+ClassLens also allows you to quickly navigate to the parent member by clicking on the CodeLens.
 File will be opened side by side by default.
 You can change the behaviour by adding this configuration to `User Settings`:

 ```
 "classLens.openSideBySide": false
 ```

+# Performance

-Important: ClassLens is a TypeScript and JavaScript Codelens extension, it requires CodeLens to be enabled to be triggered.
+ClassLens is a TypeScript and JavaScript Codelens extension, it requires CodeLens to be enabled to be triggered.

+When it comes to CodeLens extension, performance is a key issue because they influence each other.

+Classlens builds up an database like cache as you develop your project.
+Therefore it will cost you hardly anything after it has seen all of your class structures.

+Caches will be saved to workspace state and each time you open vscode, Classlens will recover the cache from workspace state.

+Classlens does not proactively go and index your codebase like Webstorm does.

+If you find Codelens showup really slow in your vscode, consider checking your extensions and try to disable any extensions that implement Codelens one by one, and see if Codelens' showing up speed is up.

 # Cache

-Classlens saves cache to workspace to increase performance and minimise resource cost.

 To clean workspace cache: